paschalogu/Terraform/README.md

 variables.tf
 ```

-Proceed to add, commit , and push the code to Github.
+Proceed to add, commit, and push the code to Github.

 ```bash
 git add .